|Education||M.S., George Mason University, Arlington, Va.

 |Inspiration||“I feel inspired by resilient people that follow their dreams & goals; and when I am able to help others tap into their potential to evolve into their best self.
 Being able to make a positive impact in other people's lives brings me joy.”|

-She comes to Greenleaf from Second Wave Learning in Reston, Va., where she served for over two years, first as a curriculum consultant and assessment facilitator and then as culture and transformation specialist focused on a range of training responsibilities.
+She comes to Greenleaf from Second Wave Learning in Reston, Va., where she served for over two years, first as a curriculum consultant and assessment facilitator and then as a culture and transformation specialist focused on a range of training responsibilities.

 Prior to that, Alexandra served as training administrator at CACI International in Reston, Va.
-There, she designed, developed and delivered a range of employee courses and leadership workshops and supporting materials.
+There, she designed, developed, and delivered a range of employee courses and leadership workshops, and supporting materials.
 Her career also includes a year as junior administrator at Ost Inc., a technology consulting firm in McLean, Virginia.

 Alexandra holds a Master of Science degree in organizational development and knowledge management from George Mason University in Arlington, Va.
 She also earned a Bachelor of Arts in psychology with a minor in business entrepreneurship from the University of Puerto Rico in Mayaguez, Puerto Rico.